 I look for photo opportunities, and point out small windy street and higgildy old houses with vivid flowers preened in boxes outside, and hopefully nudge the Greek.
 “This is England, eh?”

-But wonder if maybe the true image of England we will find on this trip is the pub – even in this picturesque old town – with its falling down plasticky Sky Sports banner, and its loud, red faced, men spilling lager on each others’ trainers outside.
+But wonder if maybe the true image will find on this trip is a squat white pub – even in this picturesque old town – with its falling down plasticky Sky Sports banner, and loud, red faced, men spilling lager on each others’ trainers outside.

 We had found a peace earlier.
 High on top of the White Cliffs at Dover.

 And also, as will become a strangely recurring image throughout this British Isles trip, a family of picnicking Indians.